amaliafarcas/Data-Structures-and-Algorithms/README.md

 ## Laboratory 4

-##### ADT Bag–using a hashtable with separate chaining in which the elements are stored.
+##### ADT Bag – using a hashtable with separate chaining in which the elements are stored.
 If an element appears multiple times, it will be stored multiple times in the hashtable.

 - Implement in C++ the given container(ADT) using a given representation and a hashtable with a given  collision  resolution(separate  chaining,  coalesced  chaining,  open  addressing)as  a  data  structure.
 You are not allowed to use any container or data structurefrom STL or from any other library.